openmm/openmm/docs-source/usersguide/application.rst

 of all bonds that involve a hydrogen atom (\ :code:`constraints=HBonds`\ ).
 ::

+    temperature = 300*kelvin
+    collision_rate = 1/picosecond
+    timestep = 0.002*picoseconds
-    integrator = LangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+    integrator = LangevinIntegrator(temperature, collision_rate, timestep)

-This line creates the integrator to use for advancing the equations of motion.
+This code creates the integrator to use for advancing the equations of motion.
-It specifies a LangevinIntegrator, which (surprise!) performs Langevin dynamics, and assigns it to a variable called :code:`integrator`\ .
-It also specifies the values of three parameters that are specific to Langevin dynamics: the simulation temperature (300K), the friction coefficient (1 ps\ :sup:`-1`\ ), and the step size (0.002 ps).
+It specifies a :py:class:`LangevinIntegrator`, which performs Langevin dynamics, and assigns it to a variable called :code:`integrator`\ .
+It also specifies the values of three parameters that are specific to Langevin dynamics: the simulation temperature (300 K), the friction coefficient (1 ps\ :sup:`-1`\ ), and the step size (0.002 ps).
 ::

     simulation = Simulation(pdb.topology, system, integrator)

 This line combines the molecular topology, system, and integrator to begin a new simulation.
-It creates a Simulation object and assigns it to a variable called
+It creates a :py:class:`Simulation` object and assigns it to a variable called
 \ :code:`simulation`\ .
-A Simulation object coordinates all the processes involved in running a simulation, such as advancing time and writing output.
+A :py:class:`Simulation` object coordinates all the processes
+involved in running a simulation, such as advancing time and writing output.
 ::